 Building.
 For insurance purposes, a structure with two or more outside rigid walls and a fully secured roof, that is affixed to a permanent site.
 This includes manufactured or modular office trailers that are built on a permanent chassis, transported to a site in one or more sections, and affixed to a permanent foundation.

 Catastrophic failure.
 The sudden failure of a major element or segment of the public transportation system due to an external cause.
 The failure must not be primarily attributable to gradual and progressive deterioration, lack of proper maintenance or a design flaw.

 Contents coverage.
 For insurance purposes, contents are personal property within a building, including fixtures, machinery, equipment and supplies.
 In addition to the costs to repair or replace, contents insurance coverage shall include the cost of debris removal and the reasonable cost of removal of contents to minimize damage.

 Emergency.
 A natural disaster affecting a wide area (such as a flood, hurricane, tidal wave, earthquake, severe storm or landslide) or a catastrophic failure from any external cause, as a result of which:

 (1) The Governor of a State has declared an emergency and the Secretary of Transportation has concurred; or

 (2) The President has declared a major disaster under the Robert T. Stafford Disaster Relief and Emergency Assistance Act (42 U.S.C.
 5170).

 Emergency protective measures.
-(1) Capital projects undertaken immediately before, during or following the emergency or major disaster for the purpose of protecting public health and safety or for protecting property.
+(1) Projects undertaken immediately before, during or following the emergency or major disaster for the purpose of protecting public health and safety or for protecting property.
 Such projects: